Birmania/smtp-mailing-queue/readme.txt

 == Changelog ==

 = 1.3.1 =
-* Bugfix: Fixed bug on randomly lost emails.
+* Bugfix: Fixed bug on randomly lost emails when requests are too close to each others (Thanks @manandre)
+* Bugfix: Remove some notices and warning on first plugin activation

 = 1.3.0 =
 * Feature: Added capability to purge all invalid mails (Button available at Invalid List tab)